Pylons/pyramid/docs/narr/unittesting.rst

                                                    str(len(body))))

-Unless you cannot avoid it, you should prefer writing unit tests that use the :class:`pyramid.configuration,Configurator` API to set up the right "mock" registrations rather than creating an integration test.
+Unless you cannot avoid it, you should prefer writing unit tests that use the :class:`pyramid.configuration.Configurator` API to set up the right "mock" registrations rather than creating an integration test.
 Unit tests will run faster (because they do less for each test) and the result of a unit test is usually easier to make assertions